altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Al-tok smiled~
 "AT::And how do you know it exists?"
 "RG::This."
-*Robert raised a hand, holding a vial.*
+*Robert raised a hand, holding a vial*
-"TRG::his would kill any human...
+"RG::This would kill any human...
 But for a while..."
 }
 {
-*Al-tok raised his hand and his voice.*
+*Al-tok raised his hand and his voice*
-"AT::Why: why do you know it exists."
+"AT::Why: why do you know it exists?"
-~Briefly taken aback - Robert continued.~
+~Briefly taken aback - Robert continued~
 "RG::() 100 years ago found a way there.
 It was in Romania, a window - small enough to look but not to go.
 It was hidden away and he passed down this knowledge in our family history."